Click here to log in to the Portal

 You will need to sign in with your personal email address and a password of your choice.
 MS Society email can’t be used to log in to the Portal.

-Before you log in for the first time, contact the Supporter Care Team be sent a link to create your password.
+Before you log in for the first time, contact the Volunteer Support Team be sent a link to create your password.